Application Checklist

 1. Read the Fiscal Sponsorship homepage and FAQs page.

-2. Request a consultation; we usually do this over Zoom.
-Fill out this Project Inquiry Form to tell us a bit about your project.
+We usually do this over Zoom.
+Fill out this Prospective Applicant Inquiry Form to tell us a bit about your project.
 Keep the information on your Inquiry Form brief; this is not part of your application.
-If you are a good candidate for the program, we will contact you within a few days to schedule a consultation
+If you are a good candidate for the program, we will contact you within a few days to schedule a consultation.

-* If you have already discussed your project with the fiscal sponsorship department, proceed with step 3; everyone else should complete the Project Inquiry Form.
+*If you have already discussed your project with the fiscal sponsorship department, proceed with step 3; everyone else should complete the Prospective Applicant Inquiry Form.

 Then,